Management Team

 Housing Development and Capacity Coordinator

-Amy Faulstich joined the Office of Homeless Care and Coordination team in April 2022 to serve as the Housing Development and Capacity Coordinator.
-Prior to joining OHCC, Amy has been managing projects in partnership with communities at the local level and regionally in the Bay Area for 16 years.
+Amy Faulstich joined Housing and Homelessness Services team in April 2022 to serve as the Housing Development and Capacity Coordinator.
+Prior to joining HHS, Amy has been managing projects in partnership with communities at the local level and regionally in the Bay Area for 16 years.
 Amy was a Mental Health Services Act Coordinator for Sonoma County for 5 years and has 6 years of experience in suicide prevention and behavioral health workforce development.
 She holds a master’s in Social Work from San Francisco State.
 In her free time, she enjoys going to the beach, swimming and riding her bike in Alameda.

 Email Amy